Last Updated on

-Ricciarelli are traditional Italian cookies made at Christmas time.
+Ricciarelli are traditional Italian cookies made at Easter and Christmas time.
 These delicious soft, chewy cookies are made with almond flour, so they are perfect for a gluten free diet.

 Ricciarelli are both gluten free and butter free.
 They have a slightly crispy meringue-like exterior with a melt in the mouth centre, making them soft and chewy.

 The cookies are made from a marzipan paste, which is flavoured with bitter almond, vanilla and citrus.
 Then each ricciarello is shaped like ‘a grain of rice’, and dusted with powdered sugar before baking.

 The traditional way to make ricciarelli, is to prepare the dough and shape it into rolls (like sausages), then wrap it in cling film and refrigerate for 24 hours.
 However, if you are in a hurry, they can be baked straight away.

 - Rub the sugar into the lemon or orange zest to release the aromatic oils.
 This gives a lovely citrus flavour to the sugar.

 - Gently fold the whisked egg whites together with the other ingredients to form a soft moist dough.

 - For best results: Wrap the dough in cling film and leave overnight in the fridge (or min 4 hours).

 - Take small portions of dough and form into flattened ovals shapes.

 - Leave on the counter for 30 minutes to dry before baking.